PoignardAzur/poignardazur.github.io/_posts/2022-11-05-political-messages-in-the-rust-blog.md

 Putin's unprovoked invasion of Ukraine and the tens of thousands of deaths that followed were *wrong*.
 Assange's imprisonment on bogus charges, and his sham extradition trial are *wrong*.

+(EDIT: Some people have (very politely) taken issue with my formulation of Putin's invasion as "unprovoked".
+Well, too bad, I'm not a language's official blog, so I get to have strong political opinions.
+And my opinion is that "having wanted to join NATO for decades" does not constitute a "provocation", let alone one worth invading a country over.
+If you're mugging someone at gunpoint, and they call their neighbor with a hunting rifle, you don't get to shoot them and then complain that people call it "unprovoked murder".)

 Sometimes things are wrong enough it's worth spending the time to hammer them in, even if that creates controversy and hurt feelings.

 But there has to be a *process*.
 If you really want to push human rights, and not just a watered-down version of the US progressive agenda, you need to have some way of selecting worthy causes that isn't just whatever was last on mainstream channels.
 You need a set of criteria for what is and isn't worth mentioning.
 These should be documented, and ideally be something other than "Whenever the release team feels like it."